matbesancon/hugo-site/content/post/2017-09-05-moving-content-hugo.md

 having a REPL and text editor bundled in most scientific computing IDEs (Matlab, Scilab, RStudio, Jupyter).

-Great, the articles were not centralized though but split into their Github repositories, you have to admit this is not the most user-friendly browsing experience.
+Great, the articles were not centralized though but split into their GitHub repositories, you have to admit this is not the most user-friendly browsing experience.
 I found several blogs running on [Jekyll](https://jekyllrb.com) and I decided to give it a try.
 For someone who is not fond of struggles with